Manu10744/esp32-edge-energy-measurement/README.md

 As the FDN already uses an existing monitoring infrastructure based on Prometheus & Grafana, a custom Prometheus exporter was implemented in order to extend the monitoring with metrics related to the energy consumption of the employed edge devices.

-The power consumption measurements are carried out by a ESP32 powermeter, which measures each device individually using INA3221 sensors.
+The energy consumption measurements are carried out by a ESP32 powermeter, which measures each device individually using INA3221 sensors.

 ### Energy Measurement & Monitoring Infrastructure
 <img src="./thesis/figures/edge-cluster.svg" height="100%" width="100%">